Ecommerce Conversion Rate Optimization: The Ultimate Guide

 Offering discounts can be a great strategy to increase conversions, offload excess inventory, and increase customer loyalty.

-You can consider rewarding new customers by offering them a generous discount for their first purchase.
-A decent discount on the first purchase can lead to more sales down the road.
+A decent discount on the first purchase can lead to more sales down the road:

 Or you can offer a post-purchase discount that gives customers a small discount on their next purchase, encouraging repeat purchases.